Experienced Legal Representation with Your Best Interest in Mind

 Criminal Charges for Violating a Restraining Order

-The offense of Criminal Contempt for violating a TRO or FRO is a 4th degree criminal offense that is punishable by up to 18 months in New Jersey State Prison, and fines in excess of $10,000.00, and will cause one to have a criminal record.
-The consequences of such a charge, and conviction of same have a tremendous negative impact on that person.
-Hence, when one is charged with a contempt violation, they should only seed the advice of a skilled, Certified Criminal Trial Attorney as designated by the New Jersey Supreme Court.
+The offense of Criminal Contempt for violating a TRO or FRO is a fourth-degree criminal offense that is punishable by up to 18 months in New Jersey State Prison, and fines in excess of $10,000.00, and will cause one to have a criminal record.
+The consequences of such a charge and conviction of same have a tremendous negative impact on that person.
+Hence, when one is charged with a contempt violation, they should only seek the advice of a skilled, Certified Criminal Trial Attorney as designated by the New Jersey Supreme Court.
 Only Certified Criminal Trial Attorneys are considered experts in the field of criminal law in New Jersey.
-There are only 250 Certified Criminal Trial Attorneys in New Jersey out of over 93,000 lawyers in New Jersey.
-At The Bianchi Law Group, we are proud that we have 2 attorneys so Certified Criminal Trial Attorneys.
+There are only 250 Certified Criminal Trial Attorneys in New Jersey out of over 98,000 lawyers in New Jersey.
+At The Bianchi Law Group, we are proud that we have 2 attorneys so certified as Criminal Trial Attorneys.
 And, only one attorney (Mr. Bianchi) in the entire State of New Jersey is a Certified Criminal Trial Attorney that actually was a head County Prosecutor.
 This is a tremendous accomplishment that we are very proud of and that separates us from every other law firm in New Jersey.

 Our New Jersey Certified Criminal Trial Attorneys are here to help you navigate this difficult time in your life.
 Our former New Jersey Prosecuting attorneys at The Bianchi Law Group have spent years as prosecutors and criminal defense attorneys handling domestic violence cases for those that are victims, and those that are alleged to have committed acts of domestic violence.